-- Babies at high risk of peanut allergy should be introduced to peanuts between 4 and 11 months of age.
+- Babies at high risk of peanut allergy should be introduced to peanuts between ages 4 and 11 months.
 Babies with eczema or egg allergy should see an allergist before having peanuts.
 They may already be allergic.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.